ktrnthsnr/food-festival/README.md

 - $ `npm install -D file-loader`
 - Installed webpack loader
 - $ `npm install image-webpack-loader`
-- Installed dev server to view HTTPS locally
+- Installed dev server to view the mobile app locally
 - $ `npm install webpack-dev-server -D`

 ## Usage

 - This application's website is hosted on GitHub https://ktrnthsnr.github.io/food-festival
 - ![FoodFestival](./img/FoodFestival.jpg "Food Festival")

 - If cloning this repo to your desktop, and after completing the npm installation per above `npm i`, you may view the website by right clicking `index.html` and viewing on your browser, for example, `C:/projects/food-festival/index.html`

-- To view the application on the development server, run on your bash terminal and view on the browser at `http://localhost:8080`
+- To view the application on the development server, run on your bash terminal and view the cached objects within Chrome DevTools on the browser at `http://localhost:8080`
 - $ `npm run start:dev`

 - To execute a webpack and view the report.html of bundled components, run in the bash terminal the following: (Note, this will recreate the bundled files on dist folder as well.)